Home / Tourists / Attractions / Parks and Gardens

 The creation of Saint-Roch Garden by the city in 1992 was the first step towards revitalizing the neighborhood that is its namesake.
 Planting the garden was part of a modern approach to urban planning created to draw inhabitants back into the city center and combat the negative effects of urban sprawl.
 Three busts by Québec artists Alfred Pellan, René Richard, and Horatio Walker add a touch of charm to this verdant oasis.

-Rue de la Couronne, between Boulevard Charest Est and
+On rue de la Couronne (between boulevard Charest Est and côte-d'Abraham)

 A visit to Villa Bagatelle is a journey back in time to the 19th century, when wealthy Québec V.I.P.s were making their homes on the cliff at Sillery and installing magnificent English-style gardens.
 The choice of rare plants and undergrowth highlight the potential of indigenous plants.
 Various thematic exhibits will captivate visitors.
 Villa Bagatelle: a happy blend of nature and culture, an exciting learning experience!